wwdz99/elastic-miner/README.md

-# xel_miner 0.4
+# xel_miner 0.5

 This is a prototype of a miner for solving XEL work packages.
-This was put together as a tool to learn more about AST parsing & interpreting and is not a complete miner at this time...it is still in the earliest stages of developement and may have numerous bugs.
-The funcational gaps are:
+This was put together as a tool to learn more about AST parsing & interpreting and does not include all the functionality and optimizations that will be needed...it is still in the earliest stages of developement.
+This version includes the ElasticPL Crypto Functions; however, the funcational algos were not included as they aren't in openssl:

 <ul>
-<li>The only ElasticPL crypto function supported right now is SHA256</li>
-<li>The target needs to get redone to match the latest updates</li>
+<li>SEPC_192R1</li>
+<li>SEPC_256R1</li>
+<li>RIPEMD128</li>
+<li>TIGER</li>
 </ul>

+Note:  The functions will need thorough testing.
+Only minimal testing on them has been performed at this time.

 Below are the steps I used to get the miner running on my Raspberry Pi.
 <ul>